I really like the work the Home Office design and research teams have taken the lead on, illustrating…

 I’m naturally more comfortable having a conversation about design, or leading a design process…

 Some more thoughts on design leadership and positioning (where you lead from).

 When thinking about seniority in design, how to manage or ask for feedback is important.

-Seniority in design
+Seniority in design is about personal responsibility.